css4j/css4j/CONTRIBUTING.md

  Your contributions are to be submitted according to the license of this project, see the LICENSE.txt file for more information.
 There is an exception
-though: as a courtesy to W3C, interface definitions that are based on W3C APIs are published under a W3C license and its copyright, see the LICENSES.txt file.
+though: as a courtesy to W3C, interface definitions that are based on W3C APIs are published under a W3C license and its copyright, see the NOTICE.txt file.
 Note, however, that there are differing interpretations as to whether APIs can be copyrighted.